VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 To use the `caplog` built-in fixture, we use `caplog` as an argument to our test function (just like we do with any other fixture). `caplog` then captures logging output to itself (rather than a log file or wherever it was being written to before).
-To see the the contents of the captured log output, we can use `caplog.text`.
+To see the contents of the captured log output, we can use `caplog.text`.
 Note in the example, the log `info` message was not captured.
 This is because by default loggers capture `warning` level and above messages.
 To capture an `info` level message, we can